-The resources listed below provide in-depth background and analysis on the Stanford Energy Systems Innovation (SESI) project.
+The resources listed below provide in-depth background and analysis on the Stanford Energy System Innovations (SESI) project.
 Please contact Joe Stagner if you have any questions on analysis and approach.

 - UNEP Report: District Energy in Cities